ryan2625/EncoreTix/README.md

    -The app will take a few seconds to build, but the QR code will display in the terminal when ready.

 The backend is hosted externally on Cyclic.sh, so you don't need to set the server up locally.
+UPDATE 2024: Now hosted on Render, as cyclic has shut down.
+Please allow a few minutes for the server to come online when running the app.

 The repo for the hosted backend (as cyclic.sh only allows you to host 1 app per github profile and I met this limit already.
 The server code in that repo is identical to the server code in this repo): https://github.com/Westbrook1000/hosted-tix